 I will repost the contents of it on this blog in a few months time, but meanwhile I wanted to post this picture.
 It’s a zoomed-out version of the full essay and everything highlighted in red is something my husband and I didn’t know when we married.
 Seriously!

 This Valentine’s Day Forget the past And slip into something A shade darker — Fifty Shades Darker – Official Trailer 1 (Universal Pictures)

 I’m starting with a slightly different quote this time.
 Not because I’m in any way thrilled that Fifty Shades Darker will come out in February 2017, but because it’s relevant to what I want to explore in this post.

-In other words, I want to talk about grooming – comparing Christian’s tactics with Beast’s.
+In other words, I want to talk about grooming – a process that makes it look like someone’s making free choices, when actually they’re not.
+I’ll be comparing Christian’s tactics with Beast’s.
 Grab a cup of tea or make a bookmark, this post is longer than usual.

 CONTENT NOTE: This post makes general references to parts of the plot of Fifty Shades of Grey, including non-consent and BDSM.